top of page

 It was Ed Petersen, Housing Hope's first CEO (serving from 1987 to 2015), who reviewed the events that had brought them together and summarized the first proposed mission statement: to promote and provide housing for Snohomish County residents needing assistance, in order to obtain and maintain safe, decent and affordable housing.

 Over the years, Housing Hope has involved the community through volunteerism and in governance of the agency.
-Housing Hope has been especially blessed by loyal Board members, many who have served for nine consecutive years or more.
+Housing Hope has been especially blessed by loyal Board members, many whom have served for nine consecutive years or more.
 Housing Hope recognizes members of its Board Emeritus for their extraordinary commitment.

 2V7A5348.jpg